rwb/ccjs710-fall2024/README.md

 ```

 * Notice that this 90% confidence interval [0.034,0.174] does not include the number zero.
-* Here is another possibility:
+* Here is another way to approach the problem:

 ```R
 y <- c(rep(0,92-10),rep(1,10),rep(0,221-47),rep(1,47))